 Finding the Right Job Can Be Difficult

-Of course, when it comes to finding a job, there are many variables that have to be taken into account.
+Of course, when it comes to finding a job, there are many variables one must take into account.
 Especially when talking about the difficulty of landing the perfect opportunity.
 For instance, industry obviously plays a large role, as do job requirements, location, and a host of other factors.
 If you’re applying for a highly-skilled position, there may not be as much competition.
 However, the requirements could be much more strenuous than other career paths.
-Furthermore, living in a big city means there are more positions to be filled.
+Furthermore, living in a big city means there are more positions to fill.
 But there are probably many more applicants to choose from.
 So, because of the numerous variables, it’s difficult to say across the board how difficult job searching can be.

 Career Networking Can Bypass the Application Process

 The benefit of career networking here is that it carries the potential to eliminate the burdensome application process.
 At least, in the sense of having to fill out dozens of forms, most which will be rejected.
 Instead, when you build strong professional connections, those contacts have the benefit of knowing your abilities beforehand.
 Or if not abilities, then other characteristics that might make you a good fit for an open position.
 This isn’t to say hiring managers you’ve connected with will approach you for a job offer outright.
 But sometimes, this does happen when they have a sense of your overall work ethic, career history and skills.
 Essentially, this means career networking can help alert you to opportunity rather than having to find it on your own.

 But even when hiring managers don’t directly approach you with an opportunity, career networking plays a part.
 Because if you still have to apply, the personal connection affords a greater chance of success.
 Even when the network contact isn’t the one doing the hiring.
 Because managers will often take into account the suggestions and appeals of existing employees.
 So, simply connecting with someone at a particular organization can help secure a job.
 And this brings up an entirely different benefit.